create3000/x_ite/docs/_posts/what's-new.md

 ---
 ## Upcoming Version v8.5.0

 With this new version it is now possible to configure antialiasing.
 Antialiasing can be turned on/off, multisampling and supersampling can now be configured.
+Additionally glTF files can now be loaded.

 ### New Features